 \end{defn}

 To obtain some regularity of the global interpolant, we need additional assumptions on the subdivision.
 Roughly speaking, where two elements meet, the corresponding nodal variables have to match as well.
-For triangular elements, this can be expressed concisely. \begin{defn} A \emph{triangulation} of a bounded open set $\Omega\subset\R^2$ is a subdivision $\calT$ of $\Omega$ such that \begin{enumerate}[(i)] \item every $K_i\in\calT$ is a triangle, and \item no vertex of any triangle lies in the interior or on an edge of another triangle. \end{enumerate} \end{defn} Similar conditions can be given for $n\geq 3$ (tetrahedra, simplices), in which case one usually also speaks of triangulations.
+For triangular elements, this can be expressed concisely. \begin{defn} A \emph{triangulation} of a bounded open set $\Omega\subset\R^2$ is a subdivision $\calT$ of $\Omega$ such that \begin{enumerate}[(i)] \item every $K_i\in\calT$ is a triangle; \item no vertex of any triangle lies on an edge of another triangle (i.e., no \emph{hanging nodes}). \end{enumerate} \end{defn} Similar conditions can be given for $n\geq 3$ (tetrahedra, simplices), in which case one usually also speaks of triangulations.
 Note that this supposes that $\Omega$ is polyhedral itself.
 (For non-polyhedral domains, it is possible to use curved elements near the boundary.)